HVAC, Electrical & Plumbing in Pacific Palisades

 Pacific Palisades local service context

 Palisades pages should be careful, current, and practical around access, utility, and replacement staging.
 The anchors for local planning include Palisades Village, Sunset Boulevard, Temescal Canyon, Via de las Olas.
 Housing types include hillside homes, large remodels, older coastal houses, detached equipment areas, ADU and rebuild scopes.
-This matters because the same HVAC, electrical, or plumbing symptom can require different equipment, parking, owner approval, city review, or safety steps.
+The same HVAC, electrical, or plumbing symptom can require different equipment, parking, owner approval, city review, or safety steps depending on which of those housing types you have.

 Utility context: City of Los Angeles addresses often involve LADWP for electric service, LADBS for permits, and SoCalGas for gas-appliance safety unless the exact address proves otherwise.
 Permit context: LADBS and coastal/hillside constraints should be verified for permanent work, replacements, and post-damage scopes.
 Seasonal context: marine layer, canyon heat, wind and salt exposure.
 Access notes: steep driveways, limited staging, long utility runs, exterior corrosion checks, owner-rep coordination.